ayushmina/backend_services/doc/instagram.md

 # Goals
-we will integrate the Instagram basic display API on a Node.js GraphQL API.
+We will integrate the Instagram basic display API on a Node.js GraphQL API.
-Without Passport
+Without Passport js

 # Prerequisites
  it is necessary to have: